silviaperelli/Anonymization_EA_CEP_thesis/README.md

 This project uses a **multi-objective evolutionary algorithm**, implemented with the **JGEA** framework, to automatically discover optimal "data modifiers".
 A data modifier is a streaming query that transforms an original data stream (`S`) into a modified, privacy-preserving stream (`S'`).
 The quality of each data modifier is determined by running a fixed Liebre analysis query (Q) on the modified stream (S') and evaluating its impact on the final results and the overall performance profile.

 The core idea is to find the best possible trade-offs between three competing objectives:
-1. **Privacy**: How well the data are anonymized or the modified data protects against re-identification.
+1. **Privacy**: How well the data are anonymized and how effectively the modified data protects against re-identification.
 2. **Results Similarity**: The fidelity of the results produced by a fixed analysis query when run on the modified stream versus the original stream.
 3. **Performance Similarity**: The fidelity of the performance profile (tuple/key counts over time) of the analysis query.